docker-archive/dcus-hol-2016/docker-datacenter/README.md

 - Click **Create User**.

 Repeat for all users in the table above.
-Be sure to select the appropriate permissions from the **Default Permissions** dropdown.
+Be sure to select the appropriate permissions from the **Default Permissions** drop-down.

 > **Note:** The *Default Permissions* configured in the above step are not the same as the permissions you will set in Step - *Default Permissions* apply to non-labelled resources.
 The permissions you will set in Step 3 will only apply to resources that are labelled appropriately.